Parrot Island: The Lesser Known Paradise In Andaman

 Photo: Marta Wave / Pexels / Image For Representation Only

 The best time to visit is in the months of October to April.
-During this time, the Island weather is relatively cool and pleasant. temperature dips, marking the winter season.
+During this time, the Island weather is relatively cool and pleasant, ideal for outdoor activities and sightseeing.

 Baratang Island waterways transportation: Boat navigating through lush mangrove forests